 7 Now I pray to God that you do no evil, not that we should appear approved, but that you should do what is honorable, though we may seem disqualified.

-Verses 7-10 appeal to the Corinthians to repent because Paul’s visit will not be contentious if they do.
+Verses 7-10 was an appeal to the Corinthians to repent, because Paul’s visit would not be contentious if they did.

 7 Now I pray to God that you do no evil,

-Paul prays that the Corinthians would not take a confrontational approach when he comes.
+Paul prayed that the Corinthians would not take a confrontational approach when he came.

 not that we should appear approved,

-The issue is not whether Paul’s team passes or fails the test.
+The issue was not whether Paul’s team passed or failed the test.
 That was not paramount in their minds.
-Their reputation is not the point.
+Their reputation was not the point.
 He did not care whether he was proved right as long as they resolved the situation.

 but that you should do what is honorable,